nakamura-to/nue/README.md

 myFlow();
 ```

-### each(Function begin(beginArg), Function process(processArg), Function end(err, results)) -> Function
+### each(Function worker(arg)) -> Function

 Return a function to process each value in series.

 > Arguments

-* `begin`: Required.
+* `worker`: Required.
 Function.
-A callback to prepare values.
+A function to process an each value.
-* `beginArg`: Optional.
+* `arg`: Optional.
 Object.
-A value passed from the previous task.
-* `process`: Required.
-Function.
-A callback to process values.
-* `processArg`: Optional.
-Object.
-An each value passed from the begin callback.
+An each value passed from the returned function.
-* `end`: Optional.
-Function.
-An optional callback to handle error and results.
-* `err`: Required.
-Error.
-An error passed from the process callback.
-* `results`: Optional.
-Array.
-Values passed from the process callback.

 > Context

-`this` context of the `begin callback` has following properties.
+`this` context of the `worker` has following properties.

 * `data`: Object.
 An object shared in control-flow.
 * `next`: Function.
-A function to execute the process callback in series.

-`this` context of the `process callback` has following properties.

-* `data`: Object.
-An object shared in control-flow.
-* `next`: Function.
-A function to execute the process callback with next value or the end callback.
+A function to process next value.
 * `end`: Function.
-A function to execute the end callback.
+A function to execute the last task to end the control-flow.
+The first parameter is an error object.
 * `isFirst`: Boolean.
 Indicate whether the first process or not.
 * `isLast`: Boolean.
 Indicate whether the last process or not.
 * `index`: Number.
 A process index.

-`this` context of the `end callback` is same with the previous task one.

 > Example